 I’ve been to Hahndorf many times over the years on day trips, but as it’s just up the road from Adelaide I had not considered staying overnight.
-We kept hearing about The Manna by Haus from some friends who love to stay there a couple of times a year to get out of the city.
-This made it an easy choice for our accommodation in Hahndorf, our base for a quick getaway to the Adelaide Hills.
+We kept hearing about The Manna by Haus from some friends who love to stay there a couple of times a year to get out of the city, and it was time to do the same.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 The town of Hahndorf, or at least the touristy part of it, is just one long street through the middle of town.
 When I booked The Manna, I could see it was on this main street, but I couldn’t picture it in my mind.

 The Haus Group is a prominent business in town, with the popular Haus Restaurant easy to spot as it is one of only a few modern buildings.
 I had eaten there before, enjoying brunch as we arrived in town on more than one occasion.

 But I just didn’t remember The Manna.